ekc395/mita/README.md

 ## Status

-Working.
+Working and deployed at **https://mita-black.vercel.app**.
 Ranking, the want list, follows, the feed and profiles have all been exercised end to end with two accounts.
-Recommendations are not built, and it is not deployed anywhere yet.
+Recommendations are not built yet.

 ## Stack